MartinValchevv/video-wc-gallery/readme.txt

 = What is Video Gallery for WooCommerce? =
 Video Gallery for WooCommerce is a plugin that allows you to add video files from your WordPress (WP) library to your product pages on your website.
 It comes with a range of customization options to enhance your video display and improve user engagement.
 = What types of video files can I use with Video Gallery for WooCommerce? = You can use any video file format that is supported by WordPress.
-This includes popular formats such as MP4, AVI, and MOV.
+This includes popular formats such as MP4 and MOV.
 = Can I customize the display of my video files? = Yes, Video Gallery for WooCommerce comes with a variety of customization options, such as the ability to change the video file icon and color, and move videos around on the product page to your desired position.
 = Can I control how my video clips play? =
 Yes, you can choose from a range of video clip settings, such as autoplay, sound, and loop options, as well as the ability to show or hide video control options.
 = Is Video Gallery for WooCommerce compatible with other WordPress themes and plugins? = Video Gallery for WooCommerce is compatible with most WordPress themes and plugins, although some may require additional customization.
 It is designed to seamlessly integrate with Woocommerce, ensuring a smooth user experience.
+= Why Safari browser not support video autoplay? = Safari browser refrains from video autoplay to enhance user experience, conserve bandwidth, and address privacy concerns.
+Autoplaying videos can disrupt browsing, lead to increased data usage, and pose potential privacy risks.
+By requiring explicit user interaction, Safari ensures a more controlled, secure, and efficient online environment.
+Developers can align with these policies by implementing user-triggered video playback, thus contributing to a seamless and user-friendly web experience on Safari.

 == Screenshots ==